 Home mole removal methods sound pretty easy and convenient.
 You might be tempted to try one of these techniques to avoid a visit to your dermatologist’s office.
 Yet there’s no evidence that home treatments for mole removal work, and some of them could be dangerous.

 Removing moles by cutting them off with a sharp object like scissors or a razor blade carries risks, too.
-Cutting off any growth increases your risk of infection, especially if the tool you use isn’t properly sanitized.
+Cutting off any growth increases your risk of infection, especially if the tool you use is not properly sanitized.
 You can also create a permanent scar where the mole once was.

 See a dermatologist if you want to remove a mole that bothers you.
-And definitely see a doctor if the mole has changed, which could be a sign of cancer.
-The doctor can do a biopsy — removing a small piece of the mole to test under a microscope to see if it’s cancerous.
+And definitely schedule a checkup if any moles have changed, which could be a sign of skin cancer.
+The doctor can do a biopsy, which is removing a small piece of the mole to test under a microscope to see if it’s cancerous.

 If you have a mole that isn’t changing and doesn’t bother you, the best thing to do is to leave it alone.
 But if you don’t like the way the mole affects your appearance or if your clothes are irritating it, see a dermatologist to remove it safely.

-Definitely see a dermatologist if the mole has changed color, size, or shape, or if it scabs over.
-These could be signs of melanoma, the deadliest kind of skin cancer.
-Getting the mole checked out and removed could save your life.
+Also be sure to see a dermatologist if the mole has changed color, size, or shape, or if it scabs over.
+These could be signs of skin cancer.
+Getting a potentially cancerous mole checked out and removed could prevent the cancer from spreading.